Ariel242/Text-Mining-banking-regulatory-strategy/README.md

 This suggests that while all supervisors share a common base of prudential concerns, North-American authorities place more explicit emphasis on consumer outcomes and community impact, whereas European and Australian authorities emphasise prudential stability and supervisory processes.

+> **Note:** Part of the variation in focus across the supervisory authorities reflects the fact that their regulatory responsibilities do not fully overlap within each country’s broader regulatory framework.

 ---

 ## key Visualizations